minh994/brainy/memory-bank/activeContext.md

 4. Adding a Grammar feature with category and lesson views
 5. Optimizing API integration with proper error handling

+We've implemented a learning feature for vocabulary with the following components:

+1. **Learn View** - Displays a list of words with "learning" status.
+2. **Learning Mode Screen** - Interactive flashcard interface for learning words.
+3. **Audio Integration** - Consistent audio playback across the app using a shared AudioService.

 ## Recent Changes
 - Implemented a word status filtering system using an enum-based approach
 - Added color-coded part of speech indicators (noun, verb, adjective) in the Dictionary view